 You can’t just arrive in Portugal and then look for a place when you arrive; you need to have a Portuguese address when you submit your residency visa application.

 - If you’ve purchased a property, that’s definitely acceptable: you just need to show the deeds to the property.

-Another option is a letter of invitation or term of responsibility form (form available here) from a Portuguese resident, inviting you to come and stay with them.
+- Another option is a letter of invitation or term of responsibility form someone who’s resident in Portugal, inviting you to come and stay with them.
 This letter typically has to be notarised to be accepted and you’ll likely need to send a copy of their ID with the document as well.
-Some people use this option as a workaround: rather than stay with a friend the entire time, they use the atestado to get the visa and then once they get to Portugal, rent an apartment, and get an Atestado De Residência to bring to the interview.
-Or, if the interview date is soon, just wait until the interview is completed and then look to rent or buy a place in Portugal.

 It can be a bit tricky to estimate the dates correctly and obviously there’s the cost of coming to Portugal, but the benefit is that you get to see lots of rental properties in person and find somewhere that you really like.